sgrecoswg/sgrecoswg/README.md

 ## I'm a husband, developer, creative thinker and whatever else life throws at me!

 - 🗣 I focus more on creating efficiency in the work place, and enjoy work that has real world impact.
-- 🌱 I’m currently currrently exporing the cryptoverse
+- 🌱 I’m currrently exporing the cryptoverse
 - 🥅 2022 Goals: I'm starting a you tube channel, wish me luck!
 - ⚡ Fun fact: I'm also camera shy 🤣
 ### Connect with me: